simonhw/middle-earth-champion/README.md

 ![Exit program screen]()

 ## Validation
 All user inputs and gspread processes are validated by the program.
-Each validation check is explained in detail below.
+Each validation check is explained below and fully comprehensive testing of the validation is detailed in the [Manual Testing section](#manual-testing).

 ### Validating Names
 The user inputs for the parent's first name, parent's last name, child's first name, and child's last name are subjected to a name validation check.